Bay & Midland Counties PUMA, MI

 265 households (0.149%)

-3.02% of the households in Bay & Midland Counties PUMA, MI reported speaking a non-English language at home as their primary shared language, which is lower than the national average of 22.3%.
+3.02% of the households in Bay & Midland Counties PUMA, MI reported speaking a non-English language at home as their primary shared language, which is approximately the same as the national average of N/A%.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 In 2024, the most common non-English language spoken in households in Bay & Midland Counties PUMA, MI was Spanish.
 1.08% of the households in Bay & Midland Counties PUMA, MI reported speaking Spanish at home as the primary shared language between all members living in the household.